curology/radiance-ui/docs/segmentedControl.md

 ### Notes

 The width of the top-level container is set to 100%, so it will expand to fill its parent container.
-Set a width or max-width on the parent element during implementation to avoid stretched-out layout effects.
+Set a non-percentage `width` on the parent element during implementation to avoid stretched-out layout or animation effects.